Zymus/Configurable-Thaumcraft-Aspects/README.md

     </mod>

-What this does is for the "Stone Torch" item (specified in the TConstruct config file), we're going to give the player 1000 Terra research points when they scan a Stone Torch, regardless of the meta value.
+What this does is for the "Stone Torch" item (specified in the TConstruct config file), we're going to give the player 1 Terra research point when they scan a Stone Torch, regardless of the meta value.

 If we wanted to add more aspects upon scanning, we would just need to add